 Pain in the heel or sole of the foot is the most prominent symptom associated with plantar fasciitis.
 It usually has a gradual onset and increases in severity with time, particularly if the causative activities are continued.

 The pain is often worse during activities when weight is placed on the heel of the foot after periods of inactivity.
 For example, walking in the morning after sleeping in bed throughout the night is most painful and becomes more bearable as the day goes on.
-However, long periods standing or walking can worsen damage and should, therefore, be avoided.
+However, long periods of standing or walking can worsen the damage and should, therefore, be avoided.

 As a result of the pain, some individuals may develop an abnormal gait and begin to limp slightly to reduce the weight load placed on the heel and the pain experienced.